Tales of Arise: Plot

-In the realm of Calaglia, a masked Dahnan slave with no memories of his past, nicknamed "Iron Mask", gets himself involved with the Crimson Crows when they rescue a Renan girl called Shionne Vymer Imeris Daymore, whom he finds familiar, from imprisonment.
-Shionne is afflicted with a curse that hurts anyone who touches her.
-While evading their pursuers, Iron Mask pulls a blazing sword from the Master Core in Shionne's possession and uses it to repel the Renan forces.
-As only Iron Mask can wield the sword due to his inability to sense pain, he and Shionne form an alliance to take down the five Lords and gather the other Master Cores they possess.
-With help from the Crimson Crows, the pair confront and defeat Calaglia's Lord, Balseph.
-Afterwards, the slave's mask partially breaks and he remembers his name, "Alphen".
-After liberating Calaglia, Alphen, Shionne, and the Crimson Crows' leader Zephyr depart to the realm of Cyslodia, guided by Rinwell, a mage and member of the Silver Swords.
-Once arriving there, Zephyr is captured by agents serving the local Lord Ganabelt Valkyris, led by Zephyr's son Law.
-Having a change of heart once his father is sentenced to a public execution, Law assists Alphen and the others in an attempt to rescue Zephyr who ends up being killed by Ganabelt himself.
-Law joins Alphen, Shionne, and Rinwell to avenge his father and they confront and kill Ganabelt.
+In the realm of Calaglia, an amnesiac masked Dahnan slave nicknamed "Iron Mask" becomes involved in a resistance movement by helping save Shionne, an imprisoned Renan girl, and retrieve a Master Core she had stolen from the region's Lord.
+While evading their pursuers, Iron Mask pulls a blazing sword from the Master Core in Shionne's possession and repels the Renan forces.
+With help from the Crimson Crows, they confront and defeat Calaglia's Lord, Balseph; following the fight, the Iron Mask breaks, allowing the man to recall his name, Alphen.
+After liberating Calaglia, Alphen and Shionne form an alliance to liberate the regions controlled by the five Lords, gather the Master Cores they possess, and cure Shionne of a curse that harms those who touch her.

+They, the Crimson Crows' leader Zephyr, and Rinwell, a member of another resistance group called the Silver Swords, travel to Cyslodia, ruled by the Lord of Light.
+Upon arrival, Zephyr is captured by agents serving the local Lord Ganabelt Valkyris, led by Zephyr's son Law.
+Having a change of heart once his father is sentenced to public execution, Law assists Alphen and the others in attempting to rescue him.
+After Zephyr is killed by Ganabelt, Law joins Alphen, Shionne, and Rinwell to avenge him and kill Ganabelt.

 With Cyslodia liberated, the party travels to Elde Menancia, a realm whose Lord, Dohalim il Qaras, abolished slavery and encourages Renans and Dahnans to coexist.
-However, they learn from the dying Migal, leader of the Golden Dust Cats, about a plot from Dohalim's aide Kelzalik to drain the astral energy of the Dahnans in secret by poisoning them for his own gains.
-Accompanied by Migal's sister, the Dahnan knight Kisara, Alphen and the others stop Kelzalik's plans and Dohalim sentences him to exile, before renouncing his Lordship and joining the party with Kisara.
-At the realm of Mahag Saar, the party discovers that the Dark Wings overthrew the local Lord, Almeidrea Kaineris, who is in hiding.
-While looking for Almeidrea, Shionne confesses to the others that her objective is to collect all the Lords' Master Cores to create the ultimate Master Core, "Renas Alma", in order to get rid of her curse.
-Upon news that Almeidrea was captured, the party attends her public execution just to discover that she took advantage of the situation to lay a trap for the Dark Wings and kill them while extracting their astral energy before escaping.
-Rinwell recognizes Almeidrea as the Lord who killed her parents.
+However, they learn from the dying Migal, leader of the Golden Dust Cats, about a plot from Dohalim's aide Kelzalik to secretly drain the Dahnans' astral energy for his own gain by poisoning them.
+Accompanied by Migal's sister, the Dahnan knight Kisara, Alphen and the others stop Kelzalik's plans and Dohalim sentences him to exile before renouncing his Lordship and joining the party with Kisara.
+At the realm of Mahag Saar, the party discovers that the Dark Wings overthrew the local Lord, Almeidrea Kaineris, who went into hiding.
+While searching for Almeidrea, Shionne confesses that she aims to collect the Lords' Master Cores to create the ultimate Master Core, Renas Alma, and get rid of her curse.
+Learning that Almeidrea was captured, the party attends her public execution but discovers that she took advantage of the situation to trap and kill the Dark Wings while extracting their astral energy.
+As Almeidrea escapes, Rinwell recognizes her as the Lord who killed her parents.